 We’re finally at the end of the rainbow.
 Yes, I’m talking about the last of the colour inspiration series: pink!
 Now, technically people call the last two colours “indigo” and “violet”, but I much prefer purple and pink.
 When you think of rooms with a colour inspiration of pink, it’s just little girls spaces right?
-Well, I’m here to challenge that with a LOT of other areas where pink can shine.
+Well, I’m here to challenge that with some other areas where pink can shine.
 Let’s get to it!

 – Note: This post contains affiliate links.
 See more information about affiliates here. –

 Ever since Rose Quartz was (one of) Pantone’s 2016 colour of the year, light pink has been HOT.
 Well, more particularly, Millennial Pink.
 While I do have some spaces in those shades to share, I did try and find some other pinks too :) Because pink isn’t always just bubblegum!

 Also, you can now check out the COMPLETE rainbow colour series!
 First up, the (red) post here, the orange post here, the yellow inspiration post here, the green post here, the blue inspiration here, and the purple inspiration post here.
 And follow my Facebook Page, where the rainbow series started.

 Let’s kick off the pink colour inspiration with the first thing people think of with pink… girls’ bedrooms!

 On the left, is the bedroom Emily of Small Stuff Counts designed for her daughter.
 The walls are painted the colour “Meet Cute”, but I especially love the deeper shade, “Pink Sky” in the closet.
 That’s such a neat idea!
 On the right, Stephanie of Casa Watkins Living did a pink and orange bedroom for her daughter.
 The closet is a vibrant orange, so that’s really fun too!